MinaProtocol/mina/rfcs/taskforce/0002-network-utility.md

 coda-network keyset import <KEYSET_NAME> <CSV_FILENAME>
 ```

-Keysets and their corresponding keypairs can also be individually uploaded / downloaded which will also sync any keypairs which which are included in the tool.
+Keysets and their corresponding keypairs can also be individually uploaded / downloaded which will also sync any keypairs that we have.

 ```
 coda-network keyset upload <KEYSET_NAME>